Skip to main content

 Tenancy deposit protection rules

-With effect from 6 April 2007, a deposit paid in relation to an assured shorthold tenancy must be protected in a government-approved scheme.[3]
+A deposit for an assured or assured shorthold tenancy must be protected in a government approved scheme.

 Offsetting rent against deposit